 - 2. Punch or auger a minimum 12" [300 mm] diameter x 36" [0.91 m] deep hole for the concrete footing. - 3.
 Pour the MSC in the hole with the top of the footing flush with the finished grade. - 4.
 Place the foundation sleeve in the poured concrete footing.
-The sleeve is to be positioned plumb, flush with the top of the footing, a minimum of 3" [75 mm] from the edge of the footing, and in alignment.
+The sleeve is to be positioned plumb, flush with the top of the footing, ensure that the sleeve is aligned a minimum of 3" [75 mm] from the edge of the footing and the 3" [75 mm] side parallel to the roadway), and in alignment.
 Consolidate the concrete to remove air pockets in compliance with applicable state specifications for similar applications. - 5.
 Place a re-bar ring (PN-5836B) around the top of the sleeve 2" to 3" [50 mm to 75 mm] from the top of the footing.
-Place two re-bars (PN-5919B) vertically as shown in Figure 3.
-If the specifying agency requires a deeper footing, the length of the vertical re-bars will be the footing depth minus 4" [100 mm].
+Place two re-bars (PN-5919B) vertically as shown in Figure 4.
+If the state/specifying agency requires a deeper footing, the length of the vertical re-bars will be the footing depth minus 4" [100 mm].
 The two vertical re-bars do not have to be attached to the ring. - 6.
 Smooth off the top of the footing. - 7.
 Allow the footing to attain the required concrete strength before disturbing the foundations, including the placement of posts.